tertek/redcap-mass-send-it/README.md

 A REDCap external module that combines REDCap's "Send-IT" feature with "Alerts & Notifactions".
 Schedule bulks to be send to participants setup through record lists or logical conditions.
 Attach record specific documents by binding through a reference to your file repository.
 Control document sending and receiving options, such as password protection, expiration time or custom email messages (with piping supported).

 ## Setup
-To install the module through your REDCap Control Center, search for "Bulk-Send" in the REDCap External Modules Repository.
+To install the module through your REDCap Control Center, search for "Mass Send-It" in the REDCap External Modules Repository.
 After successful installation enable the module for the project that you would like to use bulk sending.

 ## Usage
-Navigate to the External Modules page "Bulk-Send".
+Navigate to the External Modules page "Mass Send-It".
 There you can find an overview of available bulks under the tab "My Bulks" which will be active per default.
 Another tab show the Notificaiton Log of analogous to "Alerts & Notifications."

 ### My Bulks
 **Create a new bulk**